Ziyad-Qassem/Sky-Snap-SwiftUI/README.md

-# Sky-Snap-SwiftUI
+# Sky-Snap-UIKit
-This a SwiftUI Weather App
+This a UIKit Weather App